 To implement this simple monitoring task the temperature in the server room and the operating status of the air conditioner must be checked.
 Based on the linked result the signal state of the warning light is set.

 A W&T pure.box is used as the central intelligence.
 PNP support and the ability to run PHP script functions via CRON meets the requirements.
-Alternately any PC having the above properties can be used instead of the pure.box.
+Alternatively any PC having the above properties can be used instead of the pure.box.
 The sample scripts for this application can be downloaded here.